Mindydiane/get-this/README.md

 ### It can : 🎊 🎉
 * CREATE - When life throws something new that needs to be added! ✔️
 * UPDATE - When something is mistyped or it changed (Hey, it happens!) ✅
-* GET/READ INFO- It is good be able to check the current information in the database. ✳️ ✴️
+* GET/READ INFO- It is good to be able to check the current information in the database. ✳️ ✴️
 * DELETE - Let's face it, sometimes it is better to delete and make room for something better. ❇️

 ### Get This!
 It is a back end for an e-commerce site or any retail company.

 ### Synchronize Express and configured it to use Sequelize to interact with a MySQL database.